 The training program fulfills the requirements for subspecialty training nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of the fellowship.

 The Nephrology Fellowship began in 1983.
 Since that time, more than 130 physicians have completed training.
 It is anticipated that four fellows will complete training in this program annually.

 Also see American Board of Internal Medicine.

-If you can dream it, then the Mayo Nephrology Fellowship will do all that they can to support you.
+If you can dream it, then Mayo Clinic's Nephrology Fellowship will do all that they can to support you.
 The choices can be overwhelming at first, but there is ample help to navigate through to select the best options for you.

 Ranine Ghamrawi, M.D.